sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-h20-models.rst

 H2O Models
 ----------

 H2O Models can be saved in binary format or in MOJO format.
-Fire Insights has processors for saving and reading them back.
+Fire Insights has processors to save and read them back.

-Save H2o Model processor
+Save H2O Model Processor
 +++++++++++++++++++++

 H2OModelSave Processor saves the H2O model at the specified path in the binary format.